riggleg/ResponsiveGallery/README.md

 # ResponsiveGallery

 This is a plugin for responsive tile based galleries.
 It was influenced by RTG (Responsive Tile Gallery), I noticed that RTG has issues with multiple galleries on the same page so I made plugin to have the same effect and support multiple galleries.
+This plugin has been written from scratch and shares no code with RTG.

+# Demo

+You can see a demo at http://riggleg.github.io/ResponsiveGallery/

 # Requirements
 JQuery 1.7+ Required